MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 Eric Colson's paper at HBR (2019-03-08), [Why Data Science Teams Need Generalists, Not Specialists](https://hbr.org/2019/03/why-data-science-teams-need-generalists-not-specialists), provides a compelling argument the generalist data scientist provides significant value to the organization, particularly small organizations.

-Implicit in both Long and Colson's positions is that there are two different types of data scientists: the generalist and the specialist.
+Explicit in both Long and Colson's statements is that there are two different types of data scientists: the generalist and the specialist.

-I want to go further in this typology, and postulate (based on my own anecdotal observations) some of the differences between the two.
+I want to go further in refining this typology, and postulate (based on my own anecdotal observations) some of the differences between the two.

+### Generalists

 Generalists can be found, as JD Long has noted, in smaller organizations.